 The annual crush is now 80- 100 tonnes for the Rusden label.

 All fruit is sourced from our own vineyard and all wines are made on-site.
 Rusden is a family owned and operated vineyard and winery, determined to produce only top quality hand-made wines.

 Without the talented and hard-working people who create our wines and maintain our vineyards, Rusden would not be where it is today.

 Having grown up on the vineyard among a family of vignerons and Barossa folk, it was probably in Christian’s blood to end up in the industry in one form or another.
 Nowadays, Christian has over 25 years of winemaking experience including international exposure and stints at some of the most highly regarded wineries in the nation.
-In 1997 he made the decision to take on the wine making responsibilities for the family business and has continued to make wines of the highest calibre.
+In 1997 he made the decision to take on the wine making responsibilities for the family business and has continued to make wines of the highest caliber.
 As a true Vigneron, Christian believes great wines start in the vineyard and spends a great deal of time nurturing the old vines.

 Married to Amy, together they have raised four beautiful children, Cadell, Amalia, Louis and Grace.